 Our ability to meet the restricted covenants and financial ratios and tests in the ABL Facility and the indentures governing our outstanding notes can be affected by events beyond our control, and we cannot assure you that we will meet those tests.
 A breach of any of these covenants could result in a default under the ABL Facility and/or the indentures that govern our outstanding notes.
-Upon the occurrence of an event of default under the ABL Facility or indentures that govern our outstanding notes and the the ABL Facility and the indentures that govern our outstanding notes may become immediately due and payable and all commitments under the ABL Facility to extend further credit may be terminated.
+Upon the occurrence of an event of default under the ABL Facility or indentures that govern our outstanding notes, all amounts outstanding under the ABL Facility and the indentures that govern our outstanding notes may become immediately due and payable and all commitments under the ABL Facility to extend further credit may be terminated.

-As of March 31, 2022, approximately \$43 million of our outstanding debt of \$12.2 billion is due within the next 12 months.
+As of June 30, 2022, approximately \$32 million of our outstanding debt of \$12.2 billion is due within the next 12 months.

-As previously discussed, we may require an increased level of working capital if we experience extended billing and collection cycles resulting from negative economic conditions and other factors arising from the COVID-19 pandemic, which may impact service mix, revenue mix, payor mix and patient volumes, as well as our ability to collect outstanding receivables.
+As previously discussed, we may require an increased level of working capital if we experience extended billing and collection cycles resulting from ongoing negative economic conditions and/or factors arising from the COVID-19 pandemic, which may impact service mix, revenue mix, payor mix and patient volumes, as well as our ability to collect outstanding receivables.
 A material increase in the amount or deterioration in the collectability of accounts receivable will adversely affect our cash flows and results of operations, requiring an increased level of working capital.

 We believe that internally generated cash flows and current levels of availability for additional borrowing under the ABL Facility, as well as our continued access to the capital markets, will be sufficient to finance acquisitions, capital expenditures, working capital requirements, and any debt repurchases or other debt repayments we may elect to make or be required to make through the next 12 months and the foreseeable future thereafter.
 Pandemic relief funds that we have received and may continue to receive through various federal, state and local stimulus or relief programs have been and will continue to be used according to applicable terms and conditions as reimbursement for lost revenues or incremental expenses attributable to COVID-19, including working capital requirements and capital expenditures.
-As noted above, the COVID-19 pandemic has resulted in, and may continue to result in, significant disruptions of financial and capital markets, which could reduce our ability to access capital and negatively affect our liquidity in the future.
-Additionally, while we have received PHSSEF payments and accelerated Medicare payments under the CARES Act and related legislation and may continue to receive and be able to utilize PHSSEF payments which have been received, as noted above, there is no assurance regarding the extent to which anticipated ongoing negative impacts on us arising from the COVID-19 pandemic will be offset by benefits which we may recognize or receive in the future under the CARES Act and related legislation or any future stimulus measures.
+In addition, ongoing negative economic conditions and/or the COVID-19 pandemic have resulted in, and may continue to result in, significant disruptions of financial and capital markets, which could reduce our ability to access capital and negatively affect our liquidity in the future.
+Additionally, while we have received and may continue to receive pandemic relief funds and may continue to be able to utilize pandemic relief funds which have been received, as noted above, there is no assurance regarding the extent to which we will continue to benefit from these payments or other stimulus measures.
+Moreover, we do not currently expect to receive the same level of pandemic relief payments or benefits in future periods that we received or realized earlier in the pandemic.